 Things to Watch Out For

-- All parts of yellow bird of paradise are toxic.
+All parts of yellow bird of paradise are toxic.
 The leaves contain hydrogen cyanide, and the seed pods contain high levels of tannins.
-The ASPCA lists related species of this genus as toxic to dogs, cats, and horses.
+The ASPCA lists related species as toxic to dogs, cats, and horses.

-- Not native to the desert southwest and is potentially invasive
+Yellow paradise is not native to the desert southwest and is potentially invasive.

 Optimal Growing Conditions